 - Any baby or child with severe diarrhoea and vomiting.
 (For example, if they have passed five or more diarrhoeal stools and/or vomited two or more times in the previous 24 hours.)

-What is the treatment of traveller's diarrhoea in adults?
+How is traveller's diarrhoea in adults treated?

 - As a rough guide, drink at least 200 mls after each watery stool (bout of diarrhoea).